Late Francoism: Crisis of the "Burgos Trial"

+The crisis also emboldened the most reactionary Francoist sectors, including veterans' associations, which accused the government of weakness and criticized the Church for its stance.
+Military authorities echoed these views, warning of the Army's readiness to prevent any return of "subversion."
+Far-right groups organized demonstrations supporting Franco and denouncing separatism and Marxism; slogans also targeted the government and the episcopate.
+The largest rally took place in Madrid's Plaza de Oriente on 17 December, where thousands gathered to acclaim Franco and the Army.
+Although not initially scheduled to attend, Franco appeared on the Royal Palace balcony to greet the crowd.
+Numerous telegrams of support subsequently reached the El Pardo Palace.

-Concurrently, contacts were established among the most involutionist military, coordinated by the Captain General of the I Military Region Joaquín Fernández de Córdoba, who secured an audience with Franco.
-They expressed condemnation of "aperturist" initiatives and demanded a firmer stance against the anti-Francoist opposition (alongside Fernández de Córdoba, Tomás García Rebull, Alfonso Pérez Viñeta, and Manuel Chamorro, captains general of Burgos, Barcelona, and Seville, respectively, visited the El Pardo Palace).
-The response was swift.
-The state of exception was extended nationwide (specifically suspending article 18 of the Fuero de los Españoles, which limited preventive detention to 72 hours), and General Carlos Iniesta Cano, a "hardliner," assumed leadership of the Civil Guard.
-Lieutenant General García Rebull was appointed Captain General of the I Military Region, the most significant, based in Madrid.
-On December 21, Carrero Blanco, denouncing the "international campaign orchestrated by communism in support of ETA and the Workers' Commissions, that is, the forces of subversion," addressed the Francoist Cortes with a warning to "aperturists": "the communists, like the barbarians, require traitors to open city gates, but they despise them and are resolved to exterminate them once they are no longer needed."
-Carrero's address received robust applause from the procurators.
-Other military figures insisted that the "deep crisis" afflicting the "Regime" warranted a more active Army role and the separation of the Head of State from the government presidency.
-Admiral Pedro Nieto Antúnez, a Franco ally, and Lieutenant General Manuel Coco Rodríguez also urged the Caudillo to apply the law's full rigor.
+Concurrently, contacts were established among the most involutionist military officers, coordinated by the Captain General of the I Military Region Joaquín Fernández de Córdoba, who gained an audience with Franco.
+They condemned the regime's aperturist tendencies and demanded a firmer stance against the opposition.
+Together with Fernández de Córdoba, the captains general of Burgos, Barcelona, and Seville—Tomás García Rebull, Alfonso Pérez Viñeta, and Manuel Chamorro—also visited El Pardo.
+The government reacted quickly: the state of exception was extended to the entire country (suspending article 18 of the Fuero de los Españoles, which limited preventive detention), General Carlos Iniesta Cano, a hardliner, was appointed head of the Civil Guard, and García Rebull assumed command of the I Military Region.
+On 21 December, Carrero Blanco denounced an "international campaign orchestrated by communism" and warned aperturists in a speech to the Cortes, which was strongly applauded.
+Other military figures insisted that the regime's "deep crisis" required greater Army involvement and a separation of the Head of State from the presidency of the government.
+Admiral Pedro Nieto Antúnez and Lieutenant General Manuel Coco Rodríguez likewise urged Franco to apply the law rigorously.